mpalka31/NMEA_test/README.md

 It is free and powerful IDE from ST but project can be easily moved to Keli or any other IDE

+### Documentation
+This project is documented using Doxygen.
+Please generate and read documentation.